carefree0910/MachineLearning/README.md

 # MachineLearning

-A machine learning package mainly for educational use.
+A Python ML package mainly for educational use.

 Implemented with numpy